Jan 28, 2021

 I prefer living in old badly insulated places where, indoors, you can hear a little of the outdoors.
 Most modern human habitations are intended to cut you off from nature, nature’s sounds, nature’s smells, temperatures, fresh air: those are what people don’t want.
 In a new-built home, you’re supposed to feel you’re inside a Contac capsule. (in old TV ads Contac was a drug in a clear plastic shell)

-The shed we lived in new-married in Mill Valley was so flimsy you could see cracks of daylight through the walls.
+The house we lived in new-married in Mill Valley was so flimsy you could see cracks of daylight through the walls.
 The floor’s foundation joists, at the back end, rested directly on mud.
 To pick blackberries, you could climb up on the roof.
 It was beautiful.
-We wore sweaters, and the propane wall heater was fierce and the place was small enough, so we were never uncomfortable; but yet, the outdoors was always appreciable while indoors. – In this drafty farmhouse now in the foothills, whenever rain does arrive, the various tin roofs make the world very audible.
+We wore sweaters, and the propane wall heater was fierce and the place was small enough, so we were never uncomfortable; but yet, the outdoors was always appreciable. – In this drafty farmhouse now in the foothills, whenever rain does arrive, the various tin roofs make the world very audible.
 And the place is drafty enough.
 (Whereas, in Barbara’s new cottage, built to county code, everything is so insulated that you’re deaf.
 You’re inside that Contac and you literally might never know it’s raining outdoors.)

-Or deep in a still night, my neighbor the cricket.
+Deep in a still night, my neighbor the cricket.
 The cricket is aware of passing beasts, and sometimes it stops its song, waits, listens, then begins again.

 * * * *

 The new “off-grid” hand-laundry gadget is a folly.
 Crap from the Internet.
 Too small.
 Plastic manufacture from Amazon.com always disappoints.
 I need something bigger.
 Most of all, I’ll require a wringer.
-Lacking a wringer, when I hang up dripping clothes on a line, they’re amazingly heavy.
+Lacking a wringer, whenever I hang up dripping clothes on a line, they’re amazingly heavy.
 Overloads the clothesline near breaking.
 Triples inefficiency/drudgery.